emagar/luminosity/README.md

 -   27mar2024 Possible update of the source data to 2021 [here](https://gee-community-catalog.org/projects/hntl/).

 -   30may2021 Measures re-computed using INE's 2020 maps (instead of 2018 maps).
-Some over-populated secciones were split to create new units.
+Over-populated secciones are routinely split by INE, creating new units.
 Comments, critiques, and suggestions welcome by email.

 -   5may2021 `data/municipios/` and `data/secciones/` now include luminosity measures for all 32 states.
 Validation detected a bug affecting smaller units (e.g. secciones in urban areas), producing large but short-lived surges/declines in luminosity measure.
 Bug has been fixed and data cleaned.

 ---

-<a id="org02f9371"></a>
+<a id="orgf8a2082"></a>

 # Description of *Nighttime lights in Mexico at units of substantive interest* repository